campbe13/docker-ecq2020/mysql-example/README.md

   * the directory containing the sql script to create & populate the database

 Create & populate on startup by using  *.sql ( or *.sh or *.sh.gz) to `/docker-entrypoint-initdb.d/`
-## todo example use mysql with volume /logs on local host